wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_04_rails_intro/README.md

 **Excercise 2 :**

 Let's add a second resource `Recipe` using scaffold generator.
+We set up the one-to-many relationsship to `books` by including the foreign key `book_id`.
 Here's the data model:

 ```
 # Table name: recipes